What's nearby

 2 days in Limerick: how to plan your family break

-Plan a family break in Limerick where little ones love seeing animals at a local visitor farm, hunting for fairies and hearing tales to fire up their imaginations.
-Older kids relish exploring the medieval city, the Maritime Museum and going behind the scenes of Munster rugby.
+Plan a family break in Limerick where little ones can see animals at a local visitor farm, hunt for fairies and hear tales to fire up their imaginations.
+Older kids will relish exploring the medieval city, visiting the Maritime Museum and going behind the scenes of Munster rugby.

 Explore Limerick City